intona/json-parser/README.md

 A pull API was added even later.
 This doesn't build a token tree, but returns a stream of tokens.
 It's always destructive (see above), and needs memory only for the json_state struct and the shadow stack.
+Streaming input (read_input() callback) was also added later and can be combined with the pull API to minimize memory usage.

 Test programs
 -------------